-Sustainable investments are assessed against Sparinvest's DNSH-criteria (see Sub-Fund specific website disclosures), which means that companies with >5% revenue exposure towards fossil fuels, tobacco, alcohol, pornography, nuclear and weapons activities, as well as companies that are strongly misaligned with the Sustainable Development Goals, will not considered as 'sustainable investments'.
-The Do No Significant Harm (DNSH) and minimum-safeguards criteria is used to identify companies that do not meet the criteria.
+Sustainable investments are assessed against Sparinvest's DNSH-criteria (see Sub-Fund specific website disclosures), which means that companies with >5% revenue exposure towards fossil fuels, tobacco, alcohol, pornography, nuclear and weapons activities, as well as companies that are strongly misaligned with the Sustainable Development Goals, will not impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters. considered as 'sustainable investments'.
+The Do No Significant Harm (DNSH) and minimumsafeguards criteria is used to identify companies that do not meet the criteria.
 Any identified company will not be considered a sustainable investment.